-I currently work at Dwell, an audio Bible app for iOS and (soon) Android.
+I was senior designer/developer at Dwell, an audio Bible app for iOS and Android.

 I’ve been looking for a good audio Bible for years.
 Once, I thought I’d found one — it featured James Earl Jones reading the entire Bible, which sounds perfect, except that when I tried the sample I realized it had terrible MIDI renditions of 90s worship music in the background.
 Strike out.